pschmitt/obs-scripts/README.md

   - `interval`, `timeout`, `command`, `shell`, `target_source`: Similar to `cmd-to-text.lua`.

+## 🏐 `bounce.lua`

+This my fork of [obs-bounce](https://github.com/insin/obs-bounce), which brings a few quality-of-life improvements.

+See [the PR](https://github.com/insin/obs-bounce/pull/8) for more details.

 ## 🛠️ Installation

 1. Clone the repository to obtain all scripts, along with necessary